The steps on how to write a nonfiction book are easy to follow, but can be difficult to execute if you don't have a clear plan.

 And, when the self edit is finished…

-#18 — Create a title and subtitle
+#18 — Create a nonfiction title

 The title and subtitle is critical to getting noticed in any physical or online bookstore, such as Amazon.